Security

 ## Authentication strategies

-The platform uses two primary authentication strategies depending on the use
+The platform uses separate token kinds depending on the use case.

 ```bash theme={null}